danlivingston/Ada/README.md

 ## Introduction

-Ada is a statically typed, structured, and imperative programming language programming language designed for reliability, safety, and maintainability.
+Ada is a statically typed, structured, and imperative high level programming language designed for reliability, safety, and maintainability.
 Originally developed in the early 1980s by the U.S. Department of Defense, Ada was created to unify and standardize the many programming languages used in defense systems.
 It is named after Ada Lovelace, who is often regarded as the first computer programmer.

 Ada is known for its strong typing, modularity, and built-in support for real-time and embedded systems.
 It is widely used in mission-critical applications such as aerospace, transportation, and medical devices—where software failures can have serious consequences.